Updated July 5, 2026

 Yes.
 You can buy it on its own, or compare it with a broader commercial package if you also need other coverages for your business.

-Many businesses use $1M per occurrence and $2M aggregate as a common starting point, but your lease or contract may ask for different wording.
+Many businesses use standard per occurrence and aggregate limits as a common starting point, but your lease or contract may ask for different wording.

 It can, if the incident is covered and involves a third party such as a customer or vendor rather than an employee.

-Have your address, revenue, employee count, claims history, and contract limit requirements ready so an agent or carrier can compare options without delays.
+Have your address, revenue, employee count, claims history, and contract limit requirements ready so a licensed insurance professional can compare options without delays.

 Most small businesses pay between $400 and $1,500 per year for general liability insurance.
 Costs depend on your industry, revenue, number of employees, location, coverage limits, and claims history.
 Low-risk office businesses pay less; contractors and manufacturers pay more.